 Dr Carlo Caduff

-Carlo Caduff is a Senior Lecturer at King’s College London.
+Carlo Caduff is a Senior Lecturer.
 His work explores the emergence of global health at the intersection of science, medicine, media and the state.

 His first book, The Pandemic Perhaps, shows how pandemic influenza became a global threat.
 The book argues that it is crucial to avoid the reproduction of universalist assumptions that in fact limit the very possibility of conceiving the global.
 Thus the book’s ambition—to demonstrate how the imagination of pandemic influenza as a global threat is anchored in a configuration of temporal sensibilities and institutional anxieties that is characteristic for a specific historical moment.